Sanghren/avalanche-hardhat-fork-tutorial/README.md

 ### Impersonation

-There is another hardhat's feature that is quite useful: the `impersonation`.
+There is another Hardhat's feature that is quite useful: the `impersonation`.
 With this feature, you can invoke contract call as if you were someone else, like the owner of a contract that is already deployed for example.

 In the snippet below we want to call the function `setCoverageAmount` from the elkIlpStrategyV5.
 Which is only callable by the